StackVista/stackstate-docs/stackpacks/integrations/agent_v2/aws-ecs.md

 | `STS_PROCESS_BLACKLIST_INCLUSIONS_CPU_THRESHOLD` | no |  | Threshold that enables the reporting of high CPU usage processes |
 | `STS_PROCESS_BLACKLIST_INCLUSIONS_MEM_THRESHOLD` | no |  | Threshold that enables the reporting of high Memory usage processes |

-Certain feature of the agent can be turned of if not needed:
+Certain feature of the agent can be turned off if not needed:

 | Parameter | Mandatory | Default Value | Description |
 |-----------|-----------|---------------|-------------|